manaswinirao/manaswinirao.github.io/_pages/about.md

 In addition, I also study the economics of governing natural resources (irrigation) and joint production within the context of agriculture.

-I received my PhD from the Department of Agricultural and Resource Economics, University of California at Berkeley.
-Starting July 2020, I will be a Postdoctoral Scholar (Program on Indian Economy) at the Department of Economics, University of California at San Diego.
+I am currently a postdoctoral scholar at the Department of Economics, University of California San Diego.
+I received my PhD from the Department of Agricultural and Resource Economics, University of California at Berkeley in May 2020.

 <!-- A data-driven personal website